Bathroom Color Schemes That Work

 MZ ClassentinoMarble RES 04 web

-Earthy Neutrals: Warmth Without Strong Color
+How Earthy Neutrals Add Warmth Without a Strong Color Commitment

 The category of bathroom colors that has seen the most growth in recent years is earthy neutrals: warm taupes, sandy beiges, pale terracotta, greige, and soft mushroom.
 These tones create a bathroom that feels naturally warm and grounded without the commitment of a strong color, and they age very well.

 Earthy neutrals work particularly well in combination with natural materials.
 A sandy taupe tile alongside a timber-effect vanity, a concrete-look basin, and matte brass hardware creates a bathroom with a warm, organic quality that feels personal and sophisticated.
-The same sandy taupe alongside white fittings and chrome hardware would read as flat and undistinguished: the surrounding materials make as much difference as the color itself.
+The same sandy taupe alongside white fittings and chrome hardware would read as flat and undistinguished; the surrounding materials make as much difference as the color itself.

 Grout color in earthy neutral bathrooms should complement rather than contrast.
 A warm sand or putty grout blends into stone-effect or beige tiles and keeps the surface looking seamless.
 A white or grey grout with a warm tile creates a grid pattern that draws attention to the individual tile shapes rather than allowing the surface to read as a whole.

-Deep and Moody Tones
+When Deep and Moody Tones Work Best

 Deep bathroom colors have moved from a niche choice to a mainstream one, and the results when done well are some of the most striking bathrooms being designed today.
 Deep sage green, slate blue, rich forest green, terracotta, and warm charcoal all produce bathrooms with an atmosphere that lighter rooms simply cannot match.